svrnm/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 ## Instrument a library natively

-## Create an instrumentation library
+## Create an instrumetation library